pyomeca/bioptim/README.md

 mesh points.

 ## Muscle driven with contact
-All the examples in muscle_driven_with_contact are merely to show some dynamics and prepare some OCP for the tests.
+All the examples in the folder muscle_driven_with_contact merely show some dynamics and prepare some OCP for the tests.
-It is not really relevant and will be removed when unitary tests for the dynamics will be implemented.
+They are not relevant and will be removed when unitary tests for the dynamics will be implemented.

 ### The contact_forces_inequality_constraint_muscle.py file
 In this example, we implement inequality constraints on two contact forces.
 It is designed to show how to use min_bound